unparalleled-js/docs-1/developing-connectors/sdk-2/error-handling.md

 ---

 # Error Handling
 Exposing detailed and helpful error message can improve the recipe building experience for you and the end users of your custom connector.
-However, default SDK actions and triggers do not expose response message.
+However, default custom connector actions and triggers do not expose response messages.
 Additionally, you may want to expose error messages in other instances (such as when action/trigger input data does not meet certain business requirements).
 This can be achieved using the following helper methods.

 ## Input validation
-You can raise custom errors for inputs that violate some business logic.
+You can raise custom errors for inputs that violate business logic.
 Let's use an example of a search action that tries to search for a **Contact** using a search action.
 You want to make sure that the user is searching for records with at least one search criteria.
 In this case, you will want to raise an error if there are no input values, instead of sending a request with no query parameters.

 ### `error`
 This is a Workato SDK specific method to raise a job error with a custom message.
 The error method accepts arguments which will then be surfaced to end users in the Workato platform when they trigger an error using your custom connector.
 This can be used in a number of ways to improve usability for your custom connector.